niyati2705/SnapCanvas/README.md

 Gallery View: Users can view their captured media in a gallery format.

-Image Editing : Users can download or delete their media from the gallery.
+Image Editing : Users can upload and edit their pictures.

 # Technologies Used
 HTML